Ethical buying and ethical selling

 Ethical selling

-Unfortunately Organic and Fairtrade certified products often cost a lot more to the consumer than what the difference in farmgate price is.
+Unfortunately organic certified products often cost a lot more to the consumer than what the difference in farmgate price is.
 Someone is trying to make money from your good conscious to buy ethical products.
 By doing so the products can become quite unaffordable to many and not offer the quality expected.
 The difference in price is a big dampener on demand which slows the growth of organic agriculture.
 We are passionate about making organics affordable and making it grow so we only pass on farmgate differentials.